Christopher-Hayes/ask-ai/README.md

 ## TODO

 - [x] Allow the response to be copied to the clipboard.
+- [ ] Estimate how many tokens a prompt will use and warn before using a large number of tokens.
 - [ ] Allow web search engine to be changed in preferences.
 - [ ] Add button to open settings from this extension.
 - [x] Support different "modes" for different types of usage. (ie summaries, text editing, etc)